hideyuki001/asr-qa-judgment-framework/README.md

 Most ASR failures are not caused by lack of intelligence.

-They come from **unstable judgment**.
+They are caused by **unstable judgment**.

-In real-world annotation work, different reviewers often make different decisions on:
+In real-world annotation work, different reviewers often make inconsistent decisions on:

 - unclear audio
 - overlap handling
 - speaker segmentation
 - partial reconstruction

-This framework was built to solve that.
+This leads to noisy training data and reduced model reliability.

-👉 The goal is simple:
+👉 The goal of this framework is simple:

 **Turn subjective decisions into a reproducible system.**